rkillickdev/rewind/README.md

 ### `useClickOutsideToggle.js`

-Used to ensure that clicks outide of an expanded menu still result in it closing.
+Used to ensure that clicks outside of an expanded menu still result in it closing.
 This is called in the NavBar component.

 ### `useRedirect`